 It is very common for people with intellectual impairments to also have physical and/or sensory impairments such as cerebral palsy or visual impairments.
 Other impairments may include differences in anatomical and muscular structures and heart and breathing problems.
 Intellectual and physical/sensory impairments often impact together meaning that athletes have to adapt to and overcome both.

-Some syndromes which cause intellectual impairments also have additional impairments attached.
+Some syndromes which cause intellectual impairments also have associated additional impairments.
 Down Syndrome is one of these and is the most common form of genetically identified intellectual impairment.

-- A formal diagnosis of Trisomy 21 Down syndrome, and;
+1. A formal diagnosis of Trisomy 21 or Translocation Down Syndrome.

 Autism or Autism Spectrum Disorder (ASD) as it is now commonly known, is defined by WHO as a group of complex brain development disorders situated on a continuum of severity.
 These are characterised by difficulties in social interaction and communication and restricted and repetitive interests and activities.